THE REAL ESTATE MAGNATE BUILDS LAVISH PROPERTIES DESIGNED BY ICONIC ARCHITECTS, AND HE’S GOT HIS GAZE SET SQUARELY ON THE U.S.

 I hired an agency to come up with a name—a very short name.
 Finally, they gave us all kinds of names, and none of them stuck.
-Later, we came up with Oko.
+Later, we came up with OKO.
 In old Russian, oko means eye.
 It’s like a vision.
 I liked the name.
 It’s also international.

-Why does Oko seem to be focused on the Miami market?
+Why does OKO seem to be focused on the Miami market?

 I like America not only because the economy is doing relatively well, but because it’s a very secure country.
 In America, you feel safe.
 People want to live there and bring their children there.
 Miami’s a happening city.
 I’ve been going there for the past 15 years, and I’ve seen it changing, becoming a 24-hour city.
 So there are three projects in Miami—one of them, called Missoni Baia, we’ve started selling, and the other two are under development and getting permits—as well as in New York.
 I’m also looking at other cities, like San Francisco and L.A.

-The developer Michael Shvo and you bought 20 floors in the Crown Building in Manhattan.
+You bought 20 floors in the Crown Building in Manhattan.
 What are your plans for it?